sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/configuration/processors/workflow.md

 The recommended approach to handle failures within a workflow is to query against the [structured metadata](#structured-metadata) it provides, as it provides granular information about exactly which branches failed and which ones succeeded and therefore aren't necessary to perform again.

-For example, if our meta object is stored at the path `meta.workflow` and we wanted to check whether a message has failed for any branch we can do that using a [Bloblang query][TODO] like `this.meta.workflow.failed.length() | 0 > 0`, or to check whether a specific branch failed we can use `this.exists("meta.workflow.failed.foo")`.
+For example, if our meta object is stored at the path `meta.workflow` and we wanted to check whether a message has failed for any branch we can do that using a [Bloblang query]({{< ref "/product-stack/tyk-streaming/guides/bloblang/overview" >}}) like `this.meta.workflow.failed.length() | 0 > 0`, or to check whether a specific branch failed we can use `this.exists("meta.workflow.failed.foo")`.

 However, if structured metadata is disabled by setting the field `meta_path` to empty then the workflow processor instead adds a general error flag to messages when any executed branch fails.
 In this case it's possible to handle failures using [standard error handling patterns]({{< ref "/product-stack/tyk-streaming/configuration/common-configuration/error-handling" >}}).